 As the renewable energy industry continues to grow in the United States, solar farms are becoming increasingly common.
 As such, more and more landowners are interested in earning additional income from their property through solar energy production.
 In this guide, we will explain the difference between leasing land for a solar farm and starting your solar farm.

-Another option for landowners is to start their solar farms.
-This involves investing in and developing a solar energy production facility on your property.
+Landowners can either start their own solar farms or lease their land to solar developers.
+Starting your own solar farm involves investing in and developing the solar farm on your property.
 While this is a much more complex and costly process, it also offers the potential for high long-term returns.

 Factors to Consider When Starting a Solar Farm